OpenNMS/opennms-developer-training/docs/foundation/02-local-development.md

 We will walk through setting up a development environment using a new Ubuntu 20.04.1 LTS (Focal) virtual machine created using [Vagrant](https://www.vagrantup.com/).

-The remaining instructions asume that Vagrant is installed and that we are using [VirtualBox](https://www.virtualbox.org/) as the target hypervisor on the system.
+The remaining instructions assume that Vagrant is installed and that we are using [VirtualBox](https://www.virtualbox.org/) as the target hypervisor on the system.

 In order to install the VirtualBox Guest Additional automatically in the Vagrant VM, install the following plugin:
 ```